StoyanStoyanov/Team-Kai/README.md

 ![](kaifightercat.jpg)

-For more juicy stuff: [Git Repo](https://github.com/StoyanStoyanov/Team-Kai)
+For more juicy stuff: [SOURCE CODE](https://github.com/StoyanStoyanov/Team-Kai/tree/master/KaiFighter/KaiFighterGame)

 We had lots of fun while developing this simple game!
 We hope you enjoy trying it out, too!